-The rear window defroster button is located on the bottom right-side of the blower control knob.
+ttt The rear window defroster button is located on the bottom right-side of the blower control knob.
 Press this button to turn on the rear window defroster.
 An indicator in the button will illuminate when the rear window defroster is on.
 The rear window defroster automatically turns off after approximately 10 minutes.
 For an additional five minutes of operation, press the button a second time.

-NOTE: To prevent excessive battery drain, use the rear window defroster only when the engine is operating.
+wiper will continue to operate as long as the switch is NOTE: To prevent excessive battery drain, use the rear window defroster only when the engine is operating.